 A simple way to automatically turn your Raspberry Pi digital picture frame on and off at fixed times

-In this article, I will explain to you how to set up the crontab and configure wake and sleep commands for your digital picture frame.
+In this article, I will explain how to set up the crontab and configure wake and sleep commands for your digital picture frame.
 I will also show a Python script for display power management.

 A Clockwork Raspberry